• Skip to primary navigation

 • large handful basil leaves

-• diced watermelon, veggies, and basil for serving (optional)
+• diced watermelon, veggies, and basil for topping (optional)

 Equipment